ims-systems-00/ims-kb/README.md

 ## Contribution guidelines

 ### How to do amend documentation?

 Comming soon...

 ### Get your works published?

-Always create branches with a name link this: **docs/anything-dash-seperated-like-this**.
+Always create branches with a name like this: **docs/anything-dash-seperated-like-this**.
 You can create branches according to your convenience.

 > Important: Before creating a branch make sure you are on the **development** branch.

 It will show up here.

 ![on-branch](./static/img/misc/on-branch.png)

 If it doesn't show the name **development**, please make sure you checkout to the development branch.

 To checkout run follwoing:

 ```sh
 git checkout development
 ```

 Next, run the following command to create a new branch?

 ```sh
 git checkout -b docs/my-nice-documentation-branch-name
 ```

 At the bottom left corner of the vs code screen it should show you the newly created branch name.
 Remember this branch is always your current working branch.

 ### How to start the development server?